Rais Yatim: Early life and education

-Rais was born to a Minangkabau immigrant family of Muhammad Yatim and Siandam in Kampung Gagu, Jelebu, Negeri Sembilan.
-Rais has four siblings, namely Naam, Suri and Atan.
+Born to Minangkabau immigrant parents named Muhammad Yatim bin Tahir (1904-1986) and his wife, Siandam (1906-1954) in Kampung Gagu, Jelebu, Negeri Sembilan, who were married in 1926.
+Rais has three elder siblings for he is the youngest-born child in a family of four children, namely Naam (born 1927), Suri (born 1932) and Atan (born 1934).

 He graduated from Language Institute (also known as Language Teaching College), Kuala Lumpur in 1964.
 Rais through early education Standard I and II at Sekolah Melayu Triang (now Sekolah Kebangsaan Teriang), then move on to the School of Malay Gagu and Government English School, Taipei, Kuala Klawang.
 While at GES, Rais's writing skills using elements of art and beautiful languages as well as his interest in reading began to take shape, which became the identity to his current writing and speaking style.
-He was exposed to Shakespeare’s dialogues especially King Henry V, Hamlet, Midsummer Night Dream, Romeo and Juliet and others.
+He was exposed to Shakespeare's dialogues especially King Henry V, Hamlet, Midsummer Night Dream, Romeo and Juliet and others.

 After graduating from the Cambridge Senior School Certificate (CSC), Rais worked as a temporary teacher at Sekolah Kebangsaan Astana Raja, in Rembau.
 In 1963, Rais was accepted into the Language Teaching College (LI) as a trainee teacher for 2 years.
 While at LI, in addition to his duties as a trainee teacher, Rais produced many articles published by Utusan Zaman, Dewan Masharakat, Mastika and Dewan Bahasa.
-Rais enrolled at Stamford Collage and later went on to study Law at the University of Singapore.
+Rais enrolled at Stamford College and later went on to study Law at the University of Singapore.

-At the University of Singapore, among the figures who became his lecturers were Ramachandran Naidu (former court interpreter in Kuala Lumpur), Sulaiman Abdullah (well - known lawyer) and Dr. Chandra Muzaffar (former Vice President of PKR).
+At the University of Singapore, among the figures who became his lecturers were Ramachandran Naidu (former court interpreter in Kuala Lumpur), Sulaiman Abdullah (well-known lawyer) and Chandra Muzaffar (former vice president of PKR).
 Rais was very active in participating in debate and speech competitions at the University of Singapore and often met Chandra in the competition.
 He won the Beasley Shield Award for the general speech category, while Chandra won the debate competition.

 A lawyer by profession later, he received his Bachelor of Laws LL.B (Hons.)
 In 1973 and obtained an A mark in the paper “Comparative Law” which refined on the comparison of Adat Perpatih with Common Law.